2/21/2025

 President and Chief Executive Officer

 Yeah, perfect.
-Chemical business, chemical industries, another one that moves quite a bit.
-So that's when you look at the buyer, BASF, all of those major companies, yeah, that will be another big indicator.
-And whenever you hear news about buyer and those companies, you hear layoffs, you see changes, you see, I mean, there's still struggling.
+Chemical business, chemical industry is another one that moves quite a bit.
+So when you look at the Bayer, BASF, all of those major companies, yeah, that would be another big indicator.
+And whenever you hear news about Bayer and those companies, you hear layoffs, you see changes, you see, I mean, there's still struggling.
 Thank you.

 speaker